.png?width=500&height=256&name=Generated%20Item%20(12).png)

 Choosing a topic is the most important step, and it's where you should spend some serious time.
 A good topic is one you're genuinely curious about.
 Your passion (or lack of it) will show in your writing.

 - Start with Your Passions: What do you actually like?
-Think about your hobbies (gaming, sports, music, cooking), your other IB subjects (Economics, Psychology, Biology), or real-world issues you care about (climate change, finance).
+Think about your hobbies (gaming, sports, music, cooking, travelling), your other IB subjects (Economics, Psychology, Biology), or real-world issues you care about (climate change, finance).

 - Connect to Math AI Concepts: How can you link your passion to a math concept?
 Sports are full of statistics.
 Financial markets can be modelled.
 Population changes can be described with functions.
 Pick a part of the syllabus you enjoyed.